Regional

 The UMBRUCH Gruppe has acquired this unique ensemble in order to awaken it from its slumber.
 Together with the municipality, partners and authorities, the buildings are being renovated to preserve their substance.
 And finally reopened as KLOSTERPARK Boitzenburg.

-We are revitalising the new monastery barn as the perfect complement to the gastronomic offerings of the Klosterschänke.
-The heated event hall with a music and theatre stage and a flexible seating concept offers plenty of space and perfect conditions for concerts, weddings, seminars or dance evenings.
-We also have a music production studio in a smaller room on the upper floor of the barn, which we use to inspire musicians as well as children and young people.
+The new KLOSTERSCHEUNE (monastery barn) is being developed as the perfect complement to the offerings of the KLOSTERSCHÄNKE.
+A spacious and barrier-free suite will serve as an additional accommodation option.
+The heated event hall, complete with a stage for music and theater, will provide ample space for concerts, weddings, seminars, or dance evenings.
+In addition, we are integrating a music production studio into a smaller room on the upper floor of the barn, aiming to inspire musicians as well as children and young people.

 We can hardly wait to make KLOSTERPARK Boitzenburg a new place of longing far beyond the region.
 And to set an example of what is possible when the population, politicians and entrepreneurs work together.